tauseefasad/marksheet-generator/README.md

 # marksheet-generator

-The project  calculates an average of the grades and marks that a student has earned. prints the identity details together with the grades and marks for each individual subject.
+The project calculates an average of the grades and marks that a student has earned.
+Prints the identity details together with the grades and marks for each individual subject.